Neurology-Psychiatry Combined Residency

 - Lew Sterrett County Jail

 - Residents spend a month providing psychiatric care to inmates.
 Standardized procedures are in place with a constant guard and attending physician supervision for safety.
-Residents interact with a population having its own challenges and pitfalls and see a broad spectrum of humanity.
+Residents interact with a population having unique challenges and see a broad spectrum of humanity.

 - Children’s Health Dallas